Keto Strawberry Muffins

-We make muffins on a regular basis at our house because most of the family loves them.
+We make muffins on a regular basis at our house because my whole family loves them.
+We often eat low carb keto muffins as part of our breakfast menu, a snack, or sweet treat for your sweet tooth.
 I love eating strawberries too, so it makes sense that I create the perfect strawberry muffin.
-The texture is going to blow your mind!

-- Coconut Flour - I chose to use coconut flour in these muffins because it is more economical than almond flour and I like to offer some nut free options for anyone with a nut allergy.
-If you want to make an almond flour based muffin try these Keto Chocolate Chip Muffins instead.
-You can just sub strawberries for the chocolate chips.
+- Coconut Flour – I chose to use coconut flour in these muffins because it is more economical than almond flour and I like to offer some nut free keto recipes for anyone with a nut allergy.

-- Sweetener - I use my blend of xylitol, erythritol, and stevia in my baking recipes but do offer suggestions on other sweeteners in the recipe card.
+- Sweetener – I use my low carb sweetener in my baking recipes but do offer suggestions on other sweeteners such as monk fruit sweetener in the recipe card.

 - Baking Powder – Always check the date if you don’t use it very often.